-All scientific and technical information in this MD&A has been reviewed and approved by Mr. Andy Carmichael, P.Geo., IsoEnergy's Vice-President, Exploration.
-Mr. Carmichael is a qualified person for the purposes of National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").
-Mr. Carmichael has verified the sampling, analytical, and test data underlying the information or opinions contained herein by reviewing original data certificates or reviewing the data collection protocols.
+All scientific and technical information in this MD&A has been reviewed and approved by Mr. David Thomas, P.Geo., IsoEnergy's Technical Advisor.
+Mr. Thomas is a qualified person for the purposes of National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101").

-All chemical analyses are completed for the Company by SRC Geoanalytical Laboratories in Saskatoon, Saskatchewan.
+All chemical analyses were completed for the Company by SRC Geoanalytical Laboratories in Saskatoon, Saskatchewan.